 4. Think Ahead

 Most people are fine with change as long as it doesn’t affect them.
-One thing you can do to get on the solution side of positively leading through change is simply think those thoughts ahead of time.
+One thing you can do to get on the solution side of positively leading through change is simply to think those thoughts ahead of time.
 What are people going to embrace or reject about the change you’re trying to implement based on how they feel it’s going to affect them?
-Intentionally address those pressure points.
+Intentionally address those pressure points as early as possible.

 You know all those church conferences, books and blogs you read that are full of stories about how some pastor just turned things around at their church, saying, “Jesus just paved the way.”
 Yeah… it’s never really that easy.
 Change is hard, it takes time, and requires grit and courage.
 It is not for the faint of heart.
 Anyone who tells you something different hasn’t actually had to lead through change before.

 Change has a ripple effect that often goes unseen until much later.
 It’s almost like painting one wall of your house… soon it leads to another wall and another.
 And then, of course, you need to change the flooring, the faucets, the cabinets, etc. Then it’s time to start on the outside of the house.
 It never ends.
 So here’s the bottom line: Change has a ripple effect.

 7. The Minority Tend to Have a Majority Voice